 The U.S. federal government banned lead-based paint from housing in 1978.
-However, lead based paint may still be present in older homes.
-Small chips of paint can be tested for the presence of lead.
+However, lead-based paint may still be present in older homes.
+Paint chips can be tested for lead.
 Pregnant women should not remove old paint.
 Do not scrape, sand, or burn old paint because this puts higher concentrations of heavy metals (like lead), solvents, and other chemicals into the air.

-If you need to remove lead paint from your home, have someone who is certified in lead removal remove it.
+If you need to remove lead paint from your home, have it done by someone who is certified in lead removal.
 Stay away from the area until the project is done and the area is properly cleaned.
-For more information on lead, please see the MotherToBaby fact sheet Lead and Pregnancy at https://mothertobaby.org/fact-sheets/lead-pregnancy/pdf/ .
+For more information on lead, please see the fact sheet on lead at https://mothertobaby.org/fact-sheets/lead-pregnancy/pdf/ .

-Little is known about exposure to paint during breastfeeding, but it is unlikely that low-level paint exposure would be a problem.
-Talk with your health care provider about all your breastfeeding questions.
+Little is known about exposure to paint during breastfeeding.
+However, it is unlikely that low-level paint exposure would be a problem.
+Talk with your healthcare provider about all your breastfeeding questions.

-Studies of male exposure to paint in the workplace have not had consistent results.
+Studies of male exposure to paint in the workplace have had mixed results.
 Studies often look at job title alone, which is not a good way to measure exposure levels.
 It has been suggested, but cannot be proven, that men with occupational paint exposures have more fertility problems (harder time getting partner pregnant) or a small increased chance for cancer in their children.
 However, there are also studies that have not shown a chance for these problems.
-For general information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal- exposures-pregnancy/pdf/.
+In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal- exposures-pregnancy/pdf/